Automaton: Medieval

 Al-Jazari constructed a hand washing automaton first employing the flush mechanism now used in modern toilets.
 It features a female automaton standing by a basin filled with water.
 When the user pulls the lever, the water drains and the automaton refills the basin.
 His "peacock fountain" was another more sophisticated hand washing device featuring humanoid automata as servants who offer soap and towels.
 Mark E. Rosheim describes it as follows: "Pulling a plug on the peacock's tail releases water out of the beak; as the dirty water from the basin fills the hollow base a float rises and actuates a linkage which makes a servant figure appear from behind a door under the peacock and offer soap.
 When more water is used, a second float at a higher level trips and causes the appearance of a second servant figure—with a towel!"

 Al-Jazari thus appears to have been the first inventor to display an interest in creating human-like machines for practical purposes such as manipulating the environment for human comfort.
+Lamia Balafrej has also pointed out the prevalence of the figure of the automated slave in al-Jazari's treatise.
+Automated slaves were a frequent motif in ancient and medieval literature but it was not so common to find them described in a technical book.
+Balafrej has also written about automated female slaves, which appeared in timekeepers and as liquid-serving devices in medieval Arabic sources, thus suggesting a link between feminized forms of labor like housekeeping, medieval slavery, and the imaginary of automation.

 In 1066, the Chinese inventor Su Song built a water clock in the form of a tower which featured mechanical figurines which chimed the hours.

 Samarangana Sutradhara, a Sanskrit treatise by Bhoja (11th century), includes a chapter about the construction of mechanical contrivances (automata), including mechanical bees and birds, fountains shaped like humans and animals, and male and female dolls that refilled oil lamps, danced, played instruments, and re-enacted scenes from Hindu mythology.

 Villard de Honnecourt, in his 1230s sketchbook, depicted an early escapement mechanism in a drawing titled How to make an angel keep pointing his finger toward the Sun with an angel that would perpetually turn to face the sun.
 He also drew an automaton of a bird with jointed wings, which led to their design implementation in clocks.